CSC207-UofT/course-project-all-stars/phase1/DesignDocument.md

 # Welcome to the AllStars Design Document!

-## A description of any major design decisions your group has made (along with brief explanations of why you made them).
+## Major design decisions / Design patterns.

 	The majority of decision-making for the application occurred in Phase 1 while determining a realistic scope.